Please select any of the folllowing buttons to view further information related to this learning resource.

 Modification to adapt Learning Objects to local circumstances is permitted, with the following restrictions:

-- The modified version must clearly display the University of Nottingham logo, and the School copyright notice.
+- The modified version must clearly display the PRISM Study logo, and the School copyright notice.

-- The modified version must not be distributed outside the modifying institution without the express permission of the School.
+- The modified version must not be distributed outside the modifying institution without the express permission from the Prism Study team; contact via email at email@example.com.

 If you have any queries about our Learning Objects, please contact firstname.lastname@example.org